 Find out more and see our SHOP for examples of keep safe and anti-anxiety jewellery

-There are lots of anxious people about at the moment (in 2020!) and online, you will find a lot of so-called gifts to help with anxiety – products for sale on the internet that are said to help reduce this anxiety as folks sit around in their homes.
+There are a lot of anxious people and so in various online shops you will find so-called gifts to help with anxiety – products for sale on the internet that are said to help reduce this anxiety.
 For example: Aromatic candles, essential oil diffusers and Buddhist lamps, acupressure mats, soothing “anxiety” teas, a sun lamp, incense burners, bath kits, weighted blanket, honey sticks, and so on.

 But how about finding something for anxiety relief that you can actually carry around with you that doesn’t involve chemicals?
 Something perhaps, one can put faith in to see you through . . jewellery to help with anxiety perhaps?

 What exactly IS jewellery than could help with anxiety?

 In a nutshell, it is symbolic jewellery that has real significance or meaning to the wearer.
 (A simple Latin cross is just such a thing for a Christian believer.)
 The principle is that it gives the owner more confidence . . because the symbol encapsulated by the jewellery is related to something they actually believe in.
 But it doesn’t have to be something religious (although, in our SHOP the majority of our stock is Christian in this respect):